yanshiqiang/slim3-restful-api-seed/README.md

 ### Middleware

-Middleware are typically stored in the `app/Middleware` directory.
+Middleware is code that is run before and after your application to manipulate the Request and Response objects as you see fit.
+Although Middleware can be placed anywhere that can be auto-loaded, it is typically stored in the `app/Middleware` and should extend the `App\Base\Middleware` class - which is located in the `app/Base` directory.

+#### Creating new Middleware

 `php bin/console generate:resource middleware MiddlewareName`